Asparaginase and Pegaspargase

 |54 days||28 days||Died of hepatic and multiorgan failure|

 While this patient was receiving 6 chemotherapeutic agents concurrently, the hepatic injury most closely resembled asparaginase hepatotoxicity, which typically arises after 2 to 3 weeks of therapy and is marked by gradual elevations in alkaline phosphatase to high levels with variable increases in serum bilirubin and aminotransferase levels.
 Some cases are severe and associated with hepatomegaly, fatty metamorphosis, severe hepatic dysfunction, progressive jaundice and hepatic coma.
-The condition can progress for several weeks after stopping therapy and several fatal instances such as the current case have been described.
-This toxicity is not actually idiosyncratic, but there is variable susceptibility to the injury.
-Higher doses of asparaginase and comorbidities may predispose to hepatotoxicity.
+The condition can progress for several weeks after stopping therapy and rare fatal instances such as the current case have been described.
+Complicating factors in this case were age and possibly preexisting liver disease.
+Asparaginase toxicity is not idiosyncratic, but there appears to be variable susceptibility to the injury; and risk factors include dose, age, obesity and preexisting diabetes.
 Early in the course, the fatty metamorphosis may be largely microvesicular steatosis, whereas later, a mixed or fully macrovesicular steatosis may be present.
-Unlike the acute fatty liver with hepatic failure that occurs with Reye syndrome and mitochondrial injury due to nucleoside analogues, the steatosis and liver injury associated with asparaginase is less commonly associated with lactic acidosis, although it can be accompanied by pancreatitis.
+Unlike the acute fatty liver with hepatic failure that occurs with Reye syndrome and mitochondrial injury due to nucleoside analogues, the steatosis and liver injury associated with asparaginase is less commonly associated with lactic acidosis, hyperammonemia and hypoglycemia, although it can be accompanied by pancreatitis.
+Unlike the fatty liver that occurs with alcoholic and nonalcoholic liver disease (NASH), their is little ballooning degeneration, Mallory bodies or sinusoidal fibrosis.

 Clinical cases of drug-induced liver injury that have been submitted to LiverTox ("Submit a Case Report") are available for review.
 Most of these reference cases are from